mattneary/Tarpits-Abstraction/chapters/Computation.md

 f(3)
 ```

+The Lambda Calculus is a fully-versatile language; however, it is what some
+describe as a *Turing tarpit*.
+Alan Perlis describes a Turing tarpit as a
+language "in which everything is possible but nothing of interest is easy."
+Despite this nature of the Lambda Calculus, we will be forming quite complex
+programs throughout this book on its foundation.
+We will, in a sense, climb
+out of its tarpit by means of abstraction.
+In order to do so, we will build up
+a scaffolding of abstraction, building layer upon layer as we construct an
+edifice of procedures.

 ##A Symbolic Language
 In the previous section, we utilized numbers within the Lambda Calculus; however,
 we do not accept them as primitive.
 Rather, we will need to define them in
 terms of the Lambda Calculus.
-Of course, the ability to refer to numbers as name
+Of course, the ability to refer to numbers by name
 would be helpful.
 For this reason, amongst many others, we will begin by
 defining a new, symbolic language on top of the Lambda Calculus, adding a layer
 of abstraction to our computation.